YuP2905/ifc-web-viewer/README.md

 ## Acknowledgments

-This project uses components developed by [engine_components](https://github.com/ThatOpen/engine_components).
-We would like to thank the developers for their contributions.
+This project uses components developed by [engine_components](https://github.com/ThatOpen/engine_components), and uses library developed by [ifcopenshell](https://github.com/IfcOpenShell/IfcOpenShell) I would like to thank the developers for their contributions.

 ## Contribution